nervana21/bitcoin-rpc-codegen/docs/semantic-compression.md

 ---

-## Relation to `bitcoin-rpc-codegen`
+## Relation to Bitcoin Core and `bitcoin-rpc-codegen`

-This project implements a real-world instance of semantic compression:
+This project implements a real-world instance of semantic compression by compressing Bitcoin Core's RPC interface into a minimal generator:

+- Source: `𝒮 = Bitcoin Core v28 RPC interface`
+- Description: `Δ = api_v28.json`
 - Generator: `Γ = bitcoin-rpc-codegen`
-- Description: `Δ = api_vXX.json` for various Bitcoin Core versions
-- Output: `ℐ` = typed, version-aware Rust RPC clients
+- Output: `ℐ = bitcoin-rpc-midas`

-- Metric: `‖Γ‖` = LOC or AST node count across the codegen pipeline
+- Metric: `‖Γ‖` = LOC, AST node count, or token count of `Γ`

+The semantic compression is achieved by:

+1. Taking Bitcoin Core's RPC interface specification as input
+2. Expressing it in a minimal generator that can produce type-safe, version-aware Rust clients
+3. Maintaining semantic correctness while reducing the size of the generator (`‖Γ‖`)

-Ongoing work aims to reduce `‖Γ‖` while supporting richer subsets of `𝒮`.
+Ongoing work aims to reduce `‖Γ‖` while supporting richer subsets of `𝒮` and additional Bitcoin Core versions.

 ---